 decades, embodying the essence of Jackrabbit Pride.

-Hobo Day Committee, dignitaries and parade marshals, early years of Hobo Day, parade floats, football games, razor burial, royalty, Kangaroo Court, dditional parade pictures, Hobo Day promotion images including buttons,
+Committee, dignitaries and parade marshals, early years of Hobo Day, parade floats, football games, razor burial, royalty, Kangaroo Court, additional parade pictures, Hobo Day promotion images including buttons, and Hobo Day

 The South Dakota State University's yearbook, the Jack Rabbit was issued by the